Dragon Age: Origins

 The engrossing and extremely deep storyline is followed by a strong emphasis on battle.
 As you progress through the story, depending on how you approach it, you will be placed in a number of very difficult situations.

-This element of strategy can be quite overwhelming for those unfamiliar or uncomfortable with having to constantly pause to make necessary changes.
-While the AI is competent at times, they are not without fault.
-Sometimes their first reaction isn’t always the best and this will force you to pause and push them in a different direction.
-Veteran players will be able to deal with this without problems but newcomers will quickly get frustrated with the constant management.
+The AI is competent at times, though they are not without fault.
+Sometimes their first reaction is not always the best and this will force you to pause and push them in different directions.
+Veteran players will be able to deal with this without problems but newcomers will quickly get frustrated with the constant management your party requires.

 Even with the gripes in regards to the difficulty and supplies, the story alone is worth the price of admission here.
 This is where Dragon Age: Origins shines.
 Even after the six different introductory sections, you can still play through the story in a number of different ways.
 There is a lot of history involving all three races.
 Depending on your character, the way in which NPCs converse with you can be completely different.
 There is so much dialogue here to the point that even the sex of your character can net completely different conversation trees.

 Console owners will feel a bit disappointed with how Dragon Age: Origins looks.
 By no means is it a bad looking game, but this was certainly built with the Personal Computer in mind.
 You still will get some great looking areas but the detail will be lacking, especially close-up.

 All of the characters you encounter, be it friend, foe or otherwise are extremely detailed There is certainly repetition with the generic NPCs but every meaningful character you converse with is significantly different.